equwal/LispBrain/README.md

 #TODO:
 Fix the following major issues:
  - Some printable characters are represented using acronyms.
 Just print them instead.
  Minor issues:
- - Doesn't use a packaging system.
-Names might interfere with other packages or user-defined names.
+ - The packaging system requires a lot of effort on the part of the user.
+Use ASDF instead.

+Recommendations are welcome.